jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-116.md

 If it is less solid and thus descends below this point, it will always remain at a certain distance from the star occupying the vortex's center, rotating around it and becoming a planet.

-### 120. The Movement of a Star When It First Ceases to Be Fixed

-For example, the air-aether of Vortex `AEIO` first carries off `Star N`.

-All this material rotates around the center `S` and therefore tends to move away from it.

-The air-aether currently at `O`, moving through R to Q, will push this star in a straight line towards S.

-The movement of `Star N` or any other body towards the center of the vortex in which it is located can be called its descent.

-Initially, it is pushed this way, assuming there is no other movement in it.

-But soon after, it is also carried around in a circular motion from N to A.

-Since this circular motion gives it the force to move away from the center `S`, its descent towards S depends only on its solidity.

-If it has very little solidity, it will descend significantly towards S.

-If it has great solidity, it will move away from S.